The Family Nurse Partnership National Unit’s ADAPT project came to an end in October 2019.

-Rapid cycle testing is an approach to innovation that tests changes rapidly and responsively, so that we can quickly see what works and what doesn’t - and act accordingly.
+The project used a rapid cycle adaptation and testing approach to innovate and test changes to the programme rapidly and responsively, to see what works and what doesn’t, and then act accordingly.